Time Machine (Nektar album)

-Time Machine is the 13th studio album by German-based English progressive rock band, Nektar.
-It is their first album of new material in over four years following Book of Days; their previous release Spoonful of Time was a covers album.
+Time Machine is the thirteenth studio album by the progressive rock band, Nektar.
+It was their first album of new material in over four years following Book of Days.
+Their previous release A Spoonful of Time had only covers.
 It is final studio album to feature Roye Albrighton before his death in July 2016.

 Track listing

 All songs written by Roye Albrighton, unless indicated otherwise.